 When m > 1, scouring will occur

 So, by finding the value of m, the condition of the canal can be predicted whether it will have silting or scouring

 - Regime channel: When the character of the bed and bank materials of the channel are same as that of the transported materials and when the silt charge and silt grade are constant, then the channel is said to be in its regime and the channel is called regime channel.
 This ideal condition is not practically possible.

 - Hydraulic mean depth: The ratio of the cross-sectional area of flow to the wetted perimeter of the channel is known as hydraulic mean depth or radius.
 It is generally denoted by R.

 Unlined Canal Design on Non-alluvial soil

 The non-alluvial soils are stable and nearly impervious.
-For the design of a canal in this type of soil, the coefficient of rugosity has a very important role, but the other factors like the silt factor have no role.
-Here, the velocity of flow is considered to be very close to critical velocity.
-So, the mean velocity given by Chezy’s expression or Manning’s expression is considered for the design of the canal.
+For the design of canal in this type of soil, the coefficient of rugosity plays an important role, but the other factor like silt factor has no role.
+Here, the velocity of flow is considered very close to critical velocity.
+So, the mean velocity given by Chezy’s expression or Manning’s expression is considered for the design of the canal in this soil.
 The following formulae are adopted for the design.

-- If the value of K is not provided, then it may be assumed as follows,
+- If value of K is not given, then it may be assumed as follows,

 For unlined channel, K = 1.30 to 1.75.